On the little Weyl group of a real spherical space: Limits of subspaces

 \section{Limits of subspaces}

-For our approach to the little Weyl group we will need to consider certain limits of the stabilizer subalgebras $\fh_{z}$ in the Grassmannian.
+For $k\in\N$ let $\Gr(\fg,k)$ be the Grassmannian of $k$-dimensional subspaces of the Lie algebra $\fg$.
+For our approach to the little Weyl group we will need to consider certain limits of the stabilizer subalgebras $\fh_{z}$ in $\Gr\big(\fg,\dim(\fh_{z})\big)$.
 In this section we introduce the relevant limits and discuss their properties.

 \medbreak